Jamie Babbit: But I'm a Cheerleader

 In 1999, Babbit directed her first feature film, But I'm a Cheerleader.
 Starring Natasha Lyonne and Clea DuVall, it is a romantic comedy about a high school cheerleader who is sent to a so-called "reparative therapy" camp when her parents suspect she is a lesbian.
 The film was inspired by an article that Babbit read about a man who had been sent to a similar camp.
 The camp in the film was partly based on a halfway house for young people with drug and alcohol problems run by her mother.
+Babbit wanted this film to have characters that reminded her of herself and the people around her, since there was minimal representation of feminine lesbians in the media.
+She aimed to make it a comedy because the few lesbian movies produced before hers were serious, somber films.
 Babbit appeared in This Film Is Not Yet Rated discussing this film and her struggle against an NC-17 rating.
 In 2000, the film won the Audience Award and the Graine de Cinéphage Award at the Créteil International Women's Film Festival, an annual French festival which showcases the work of female directors.
+It was also nominated by the Political Film Society for two categories: the Exposé award and the Human Rights award.
 Film scholar Wheeler Winston Dixon described the film as a commercial and critical success which became a cult film on DVD in later years.
+In 2020, for the film's 20th anniversary, Babbit's director's cut was released via video on demand.
+This version of the film was made available on Blu-Ray the next year.

 The Quiet

 Babbit's second film was 2005 thriller film The Quiet.
 Starring Elisha Cuthbert and Camilla Belle, the plot revolves around a deaf girl who, when sent to live with her godparents, discovers some dark secrets about the family.
 The film's worldwide rights was acquired by Destination Films, which released this film in the United States theatrically through Sony Pictures Classics.
 The film was not generally well received by critics, but still became a commercial success.
+It earned $381,420 in the box office worldwide.